alonbluevine/ec2-consistent-snapshot/README.md

     Specify a different EC2 region like "eu-west-1".
 Defaults to "us-east-1".

+- \--profile PROFILE

+    Specify a named profile for the AWS cli command.
+You can configure additional profiles by using aws configure with the --profile option or by adding entries to the config and credentials files.

 - \--description DESCRIPTION

     Specify a description string for the EBS snapshot.
 Defaults to the